Can Medieval Sleeping Habits Fix America’s Insomnia?

 At 3 a.m.
 I’m jolted awake.
 The room is dark and still.
 I grab my phone and scan sports scores and Twitter.
 Still awake.
 A faceless physician whispers in my mind: To overcome middle-of-the-night insomnia, experts say you ought to get out of bed … I get out of bed.
 I pour a glass of water and drink it.
 I go back to bed.
 Still awake.
 Perhaps you know the feeling.
 Like millions of Americans and hundreds of millions of people around the world, I suffer from so-called mid-sleep awakenings that can keep me up for hours.

 One day, I was researching my nocturnal issues when I discovered a cottage industry of writers and sleep hackers who claim that sleep is a nightmare because of the industrial revolution, of all things.
-Essays in The Guardian, CNN, The New York Times, and The New York Times Magazine recommended a preindustrial fix for restlessness called “segmented sleep.”
-In medieval Europe, and perhaps centuries earlier, people routinely went to sleep around nightfall and woke up around midnight—only to go back to sleep a few hours later, until morning.
+Essays in The Guardian, CNN, The New York Times, and The New York Times Magazine recommended an old fix for restlessness called “segmented sleep.”
+In premodern Europe, and perhaps centuries earlier, people routinely went to sleep around nightfall and woke up around midnight—only to go back to sleep a few hours later, until morning.
 They slept sort of like I do, but they were Zen about it.
-Then, they said, modernity came along and ruined everything by pressuring everybody to sleep in one big chunk.
+Then, the hackers claim, modernity came along and ruined everything by pressuring everybody to sleep in one big chunk.

 The romanticization of preindustrial sleep fascinated me.
 It also snapped into a popular template of contemporary internet analysis: If you experience a moment’s unpleasantness, first blame modern capitalism.
 So I reached out to Roger Ekirch, the historian whose work broke open the field of segmented sleep more than 20 years ago.